I want to troubleshoot an "Invalid Refresh Token" error in my Amazon Cognito user pool API.

 }

-If the device key isn't passed as one of the AuthParameters, you receive the "Invalid Refresh Token" error.
+If the device key doesn't pass as one of the AuthParameters, then you receive the "Invalid Refresh Token" error.
+To resolve the error, make sure to include the device key as AuthParameters in the AdminInitiateAuth or InitiateAuth API.

-When you use the USER_PASSWORD_AUTH authentication flow, you receive the access, ID, and refresh tokens.
-But, when you attempt to get new tokens using the refresh token, you receive the "Invalid Refresh Token" error.
+When you use the USER_PASSWORD_AUTH authentication flow with device tracking turned on the user pool, you receive the access, ID, and refresh tokens.
+However, if you attempt to get new tokens with the refresh token, then you receive the "Invalid Refresh Token" error.
+The USER_PASSWORD_AUTH flow doesn't support token refresh when you turn on device tracking.